Many of us love grilled and barbecue food but how many of us know that these grilled foods if not prepared properly can be evil for your health?

 10. Try grilling fruits and veggies: Grilling is not all about meat, you can also go beyond the genre.
 Try some unexpected good items like asparagus, bread, peaches etc. You can even try cooking a pizza or a rich dessert and other fruits and veggies as a side dish to go along with your food.

 With these tips you can enjoy grilled healthy food.
-Avoid overcooking, charring and burnt food as it could be really harmful for your stomach.
+Avoid overcooking, charring and burnt food as it could be really harmful to your stomach.

 Quick cooking is always great, avoid overheating.
 Make sure all the excess fat is removed from your meat as you begin to grill.